Elon, North Carolina

 In the OT, the Spirit would fill people temporarily.
 Now He indwells them permanently.
 Jesus said that He would send us the Holy Spirit and He would dwell with us FOREVER (John 14:17).

-The Church was Started on Pentecost
+The Church was Started

 Acts 2 does not mention Holy Spirit baptism at all but we know for sure that it took place it Acts 2.
 We know that from Acts 1:5.
 Jesus said, “for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”